• Skip to primary navigation

 There's lots of reasons to love this dish!
 It's seriously one of my favorites.

 It tastes like Italy (at least to me) with flavors of rosemary, olive oil, and white wine.
-It's convenient because it's a one-dish meal, which sometimes is all we can muster.
+It's convenient because it's a one-dish meal, which sometimes is all we can do.

 There's also tons of side dishes to pair with it.
 And the last reason is self-explanatory - it's delicious.